trimstray/nginx-admins-handbook/doc/RULES.md

   > - complete `listen` directive, with...
   > - `default_server` parameter, with...
   > - only one `server_name` (but not required) definition, and...
-  > - preventively I add it at the beginning of the configuration
+  > - preventively I add it at the beginning of the configuration (attach it to the file `nginx.conf`)

   > Also good point is `return 444;` for default server name because this will close the connection (which will kill the connection without sending any headers) and log it internally, for any domain that isn't defined in NGINX.
 In addition, I would implement rate limiting rule.